-An Overview of the Top Investment Banking Industry Challenges
+An Overview of the Challenges Impacting Investment Banking Sectors

-The investment banking industry is on a new wave of change and transformation.
-As the financial services sector is still recovering from the global economic crisis, investment banking companies in the US are still struggling to regain their former levels of profitability.
+Overview: Investment Banking Sectors Today, investment banking sectors are witnessing a new wave of change and transformation.
+As businesses recover from the global economic crisis, companies operating in the investment banking sectors in the US are still struggling to regain their former levels of profitability.
 As a result, several major players in the US investment […]

 Roadblocks in cost reduction efforts